avalen2022/avalen2022.github.io/_posts/2024-12-21-P5-monte-carlo-localization.markdown

 - **Sensor Noise:** Probabilistic models were used to handle noisy sensor data and improve robustness.
 - **Roulette Wheel Noise:**
   To ensure diversity during the **resampling phase**, Gaussian noise was added to the particles selected by the **roulette wheel algorithm**.
 This prevents particle depletion and avoids excessive clustering, particularly in environments with ambiguous sensor data or multiple hypotheses.
+ - **Multiprocessing for Virtual Laser Computation:**
+  To improve computational efficiency, **multiprocessing** was utilized for the computation of virtual laser scans.
+Each particle’s sensor measurement was calculated in parallel, leveraging multiple CPU cores.
+This reduced processing time, enabling real-time performance even with high particle counts.

 # **Videos**